-Delicious and caramelly vegan pecan pie bars are a must-bake for this autumn and winter.
+These delicious and caramelly vegan pecan pie bars are a must-bake for this autumn and winter.
 It’s super easy to make without corn syrup, eggs or dairy.
 It’s a little healthier and more wholesome than your usual pecan pie bars and can be made gluten-free too!
-A perfect little snack and wonderful dessert for festive occasions like Thanksgiving and Christmas.
+A perfect little snack and a wonderful dessert for festive occasions like Thanksgiving and Christmas.

 *This post may contain affiliate links.
 For full disclosure visit our Affiliate Disclosure page.